rorywalsh/CsoundUnity/Documentation~/presets.md

 <img src="images/presets_load.jpg" alt="Presets Load"/>

 You can select the folder where to look for **CsoundUnityPresets**.
-If you click on the *Select Preset Folder* button a dialogue will open asking to choose a folder.
+*Browse…* opens a dialogue to choose any folder.
+The other buttons jump straight to a
-Otherwise you can quickly select one of the Unity folders:

-- *DataPath*
-- *PersistentDataPath*
-- *StreamingAssets*

-The *Refresh* button will scan again the selected folder searching for presets.

-If no folder is selected it will default to the *Assets* folder.
+destination: *DataPath*, *Persistent Data Path*, *StreamingAssets*, and *Next to Csd* — the `Presets` folder sitting beside the CSD asset, created if it does not exist.
+Each button's tooltip shows the path it will actually select.

+The *Refresh List* button scans the selected folder again, useful after adding or removing files outside Unity, and *Show* reveals the folder in the system file browser.

+Assigning a CSD sets both the Load and the Save folder to `Presets` next to it.
+A folder chosen by hand afterwards is left alone, so the default never overwrites your choice; *Next to Csd* is the way back to it.

 <a name="scriptable-object-presets"></a>
 ##### Scriptable Object Presets